 Northern Oil Company Top Insiders

+Roughly 58% of Northern Oil's corporate insiders are selling.
+The current insiders' sentiment of investing in Northern Oil Gas suggests that many insides are alarmed.
 Northern Oil employs about 49 people.
 The company is managed by 18 executives with a total tenure of roughly 136 years, averaging almost 7.0 years of service per executive, having 2.72 employees per reported executive.
-Examination of Northern Oil's management performance can provide insight into the company performance.

 | Bahram Akradi Chairman Non-Executive Lead Independent Chairman of the Board |